 Most BLS programs publish data at the national level.
-Some programs also publish data for smaller geographic areas, allowing focus on regional, state, or local trends.
+Some programs also publish data for geographic areas, allowing you to focus on regional, state, or local trends.

 For example, BLS publishes separate unemployment rates for the United States, for Texas, and for San Antonio.
-We also have a national wage rate for registered nurses, as well as wage rates for registered nurses in California and in Los Angeles.
+We also have a national wage rate for registered nurses and wage rates for registered nurses in California and in Los Angeles.

-The BLS Geographic Guide is an easy to use matrix showing data availability by geographic coverage.
+The BLS Geographic Guide is an easy-to-use matrix showing the data available for geographic areas.